konstructio/kubefirst/docs/common/certificates.md

 # SSL Certificates

-Kubefirst takes advance of a variety of security layers to make the platform safe and secure for our users.
-One important and significant layer are the SSL certificates Kubefirst make use to protect https requests.
+Kubefirst takes advantage of a variety of security layers to make the platform is safe and secure for our users.
+One important and significant layer is the SSL certificates Kubefirst leverages to protect https requests.
-[Let's Encrypt](https://letsencrypt.org) is the chose tool to manage the services installed via Kubefirst installation.
+[Let's Encrypt](https://letsencrypt.org) is the certificate authority used to manage the certificates used for our ingressed services.

 During the installation process, ArgoCD applications are instantiated, applying the application manifest, and one of the manifest steps trigger the creation and management of the SSL certificates using Let's Encrypt.
-Let's encrypt than initialize a challenge, and after the challenge is solved, the SSL certificate is confirmed via Let's Encrypt as a valid certificate, if not, ArgoCD will use his power to do it's best to resolve the certificate challenge.
+Let's Encrypt then initializes a challenge, and after the challenge is solved, the SSL certificate is confirmed via Let's Encrypt as a valid certificate.

 ## Backup and Restore certificates

-Certificates are limited, and Kubefirst can also help on that regard!
-We have two features to [backupSSL](../tooling/kubefirst-cli.md) and [restoreSSL](../tooling/kubefirst-cli.md) certificates.
+Certificates requests for certs provided by LetsEncrypty are rate limited, and Kubefirst can also help on that regard!
+We have two features to
+[backupSSL](../tooling/kubefirst-cli.md) and [restoreSSL](../tooling/kubefirst-cli.md) certificates.
 When a new installation is started, one of the functionalities is to backup your SSL certificates at your AWS account on a S3 bucket following with `k1 + your-domain-name`.